 (Here ^ computes the bitwise exclusive-or of its two arguments.)
-This technique complicates the code a little and is not possible in some languages that have garbage collection-including Java-but gives a doubly-linked list implementation that requires only one pointer per node.
+This technique complicates the code a little and is not possible in some languages, like Java and Python, that have garbage collection but gives a doubly-linked list implementation that requires only one pointer per node.
 See Sinha's magazine article [70] for a detailed discussion of XOR-lists.